bajakade/ksit/README.md

 where `-t` flag option indicates the type of algorithm which is `rsa` in the above example and `-b` indicates the size of the key in bits

 ## Navigation Bar
+this is a menu bar commonly place at the top of many website/web applications to easy site navigation